act-rules/act-rules.github.io/pages/design/composed-template-empty.md

 ## Assumptions

-*There are currently no assumptions*
+*There are currently no assumptions.*

 ## Accessibility support

-There are no major accessibility support issues known for this rule.
+*There are no major accessibility support issues known for this rule.8

 ## Background